Skip to content

 Satellite1 vs. Home Assistant Voice Preview Edition

 The following table compares the main features of the Sat1 and Home Assistant Voice PE products.
 Both products run the same ESP32-S3 and XMOS chip.
 Our firmwares are also extremely similar (by design, to increase engagement and keep the community moving together).
-In general, it is fair to say that the Sat1 is more feature rich, but lacks an enclosure (hence why we're a Dev Kit).
-Our enclosure is coming in Q1'25 so feel free to get your Dev Kit now!
+We think it is fair to say that the Sat1 is more feature rich and produces better sound.
+Read below:

 Feature Satellite1 Home Assistant Voice PE

 Microphones Four high-performance microphones (XMOS firmware uses two microphones currently.
-Future firmware upgrade will utalize all 4 microphones with beamforming).
+Future firmware upgrade will utilize all 4 microphones).
 Two microphones designed to hear voice commands in most environments.

 Speaker Output 25W speaker amplifier capable of 48 kHz audio streaming.
 Also allows 3.5mm jack for external speakers.
 Built-in 3W speaker for 48 kHz playback; includes a 3.5mm stereo jack for external speakers.